Aliyasiddiqa/AI_Memento_Project/README.md

 python agent.py

-Start chatting!
-The AI will remember your conversations for future sessions.
 Conclusion

 The AI Memento Project demonstrates how conversational AI can be enhanced with memory to create more personalized, context-aware interactions.
 By combining natural language processing, persistent memory storage, and modular Python programming, this project showcases practical skills in AI development and software design.